Service Manager – South

 Kirsty completed a Master’s degree in Educational Psychology at Auckland University, before beginning her professional career at Wairau Valley Special School in the role of teacher aide.

 Joining Spectrum Care in 2003 as a respite carer, Kirsty then moved into the role of Service Coordinator and, in 2012, joined the senior team as Service Manager of our community support, in-home respite and independent living options – Choices in Community Living and Supported Living.
+In early 2018, Kirsty became the Service Manager for our North West region.

 Kirsty believes in the promotion of independence and choice for people with disabilities, and is focused on creating pathways for families which deliver flexible, efficient and effective supports.